ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Transfer straight to your hotel where you can check in and enjoy the rest of the day at leisure

 Today is your free day to adjust to the new time zone.
 Whether you choose to rise early or enjoy a leisurely start, Sydney offers various options.
 Join the Tour Manager for a local orientation tour or explore independently.
-Activities range from a Sydney Harbour cruise to beach visits or even conquering the famous Harbour Bridge.
-In the evening, savor Sydney’s culinary delights, from Chinatown dumplings to Michelin-star dining or fresh seafood by the harbour.

-Returning to Sydney CBD, you’ll pause at Mrs. Macquaries Chair for stunning photo ops of the Sydney Opera House, Sydney Harbour Bridge, and Fort Denison.
-Lastly, the day concludes with a guided tour of the Sydney Opera House, providing insight into this iconic structure, built over 60 years ago.
+After breakfast, your day kicks off with a visit to The Rocks, the historic landing site of the First Fleet in 1788, marking the inception of Australia’s European colonies.
+You’ll also explore Bondi Beach before Returning to Sydney CBD, you’ll pause at Mrs. Macquaries Chair for stunning photo ops of the Sydney Opera House, Sydney Harbour Bridge, and Fort Denison.
+Lastly, the day concludes with a guided tour of the Sydney Opera House.

-Our next stop is Scenic World, where you’ll ride the world’s steepest incline railway, descending 415 meters at a 52-degree gradient.
+Today, we depart Sydney for the serene Blue Mountains, located just 40 miles away.
+Our next stop is Scenic World, where you’ll ride the world’s steepest incline railway.
 After a rainforest boardwalk, return via a cable car, soaring 545 meters through the Jamison Valley’s World Heritage Listed rainforest.
+The adventure continues on the Scenic Skyway cable car, which features an Electro-Scenic Glass Floor for awe-inspiring views, including the Three Sisters, Katoomba Falls, Mount Solitary, and the endless Jamison Valley.

+After hotel breakfast, bid farewell to Sydney and catch a 90-minute direct flight to Brisbane.
 Upon arrival in Brisbane, visit the Lone Pine Koala Sanctuary, the world’s first and largest koala sanctuary, founded in 1927.
-It’s dedicated to protecting and educating about Australia’s wildlife.
-Explore diverse animals, including Tasmanian devils, dingos, wombats, koalas, and kangaroos.
+Meet some of the animals here, including Tasmanian devils, dingos, wombats, koalas, and kangaroos.
+In the afternoon, unwind with a scenic Brisbane River cruise, providing a picturesque view of the city’s landmarks.

 Today, explore Kuranda, a mountain village near Cairns.